burlykins/Disable-Windows-10-Telemetry/# How To Disable Telemetry in Windows 10.md

 >![saving the virus picture](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/savevirus2.PNG)

-Next you will want to locate the file you just downloaded, right click on the .exe file, then select "Run as Administrator"
+Next you will want to locate the file you just downloaded, right click on the .exe file, then select "Run as administrator"

 >![Run as Admin](https://github.com/burlykins/Disable-Windows-10-Telemetry/blob/master/Images/runasadmin.jpg)